obscurecat64/obscurecat64.github.io/content/blog/react-learnings-1/index.md

 }
 ```

-At first glance, I'd say they look quite similar. `renderContentA` is now renamed to `ComponentA`, but that's just a name change.
+At first glance, they might look quite similar. `renderContentA` is now renamed to `ComponentA`, but that's just a name change.
 The real difference is in the return statement where instead of `renderContentA()` it is now `<ComponentA />`.
 And it is a huge difference!

 We first need to understand what `<ComponentA />` means.
 From the React docs: